ctera/ctera-python-sdk/docs/source/user_guides/Portal/FileBrowser.rst

 Cloud Drive
 -----------

-The CloudDrive class is a subclass to :py:class:`cterasdk.common.files.browser.FileBrowser` enabling file access to the user's Cloud Drive
+The CloudDrive class is a subclass to :py:class:`cterasdk.common.files.browser.FileBrowser` providing file access to the user's Cloud Drive

 .. code:: python